code2docs-ai/code2docs-ai-core/README.md

    - Create a new repository in the current organization with the name `docs_repo_name` using the GitHub API.
    - Check if the local directory already exists and remove it if it exists before cloning the repository.
    - Clone the source from `repoUrl` at the end of the workflow.
+   - Clean up the working directory on the runner before running any steps.

 ### Example